jarofghosts/unpm-dependents/README.md

 ## notes

-adds `/-/view/dependedUpon/` endpoint. in order to maintain parity with npm, you must provide *at least* `startkey` as a parameter, which should look like:
+adds a resource that responds to GET requests at `/-/view/dependedUpon/`. in order to maintain parity with npm, GET requests to this resource must inclue *at least* `startkey` as a query parameter. `startkey` specifies the module for which you want dependencies, and its value must be a JSON array with the module name as its only element.
+It should look like: `["modulename"]`.
-`["modulename"]`.

 ## license